logdna/mezmo-workshops/content/en/transaction-to-s3/docs/destinations.md

 The last step before deploying is to connect that unmatched route.
 Let's throw the rest of the data into Mezmo's Log Analysis.

 First you need to grab the LA API Key.
-To do this open `Settings -> Organization -> API Keys` (or follow [this link](https://app.mezmo.com/manage/api-keys)).
+To do this, open `Settings -> Organization -> API Keys` (or follow [this link](https://app.mezmo.com/manage/api-keys)).
 Then Generate an Ingestion Key and copy it to your clipboard.
-We will need this shortly
+We will need this shortly.

 Now, go back to your Pipeline and add a new Destination.
-This time, select `Mezmo Log Analysis`.
-Give it a title like `LA`.
-Specify a `Hostname` of your choice and paste that API Key into `Ingestion Key`.
+This time select `Mezmo Log Analysis`.
+Give it a title like `LA`, specify a `Hostname` of your choice and paste that API Key into `Ingestion Key`.
 Click `Save`.

 ![Mezmo Log Analysis Dialog](../../images/la_dialog.png)